How Severe Does Your Arthritis Need to be to Qualify? (Updated for 2023)

 To qualify, you must prove in your application that your arthritis is severe and debilitating enough to keep you from leading a normal life.

-This means including evidence of every aspect of your impairment, from doctor’s notes to medical bills to tests, lab results, physical therapist's notes and surgery reports.
+This means including evidence of every aspect of your impairment, from doctor’s notes to medical bills to tests, lab results, physical therapist's notes, and surgery reports.
 You can even have your doctor fill out an RFC form, which is an official medical assessment that demonstrates your ability to function with your impairment.

 What Are My Chances of Getting Disability for Arthritis?

-Now that we've addressed the question, "can you get disability for arthritis," let's turn to a discussion regarding what your chances are of getting disability for arthritis.
+Now that we've addressed the question, "Can you get disability for arthritis," let's turn to a discussion regarding what your chances are of getting disability for arthritis.

 First and foremost, by providing an ample amount of medical evidence to back up your claim that you can no longer work because of your arthritis, you may be able to increase your chances of getting disability for arthritis.